pronepoet/pronepoet/README.md

 <p>- 🔭 I’m currently in Flatiron School, a software engineering bootcamp.</p>
 <p>- 🌱 I’m currently learning Software Engineering and in particular, Javascript and Ruby.</p>
 <p>- 👯 I’m looking to collaborate on open-source projects.
 Mainly web-based.</p>
-<p>- 🤔 I’m looking for help with implementing security features to the voting system application to help curb hacking.</p>
+<p>- 🤔 I’m looking for help with Cybersecurity and implementing a vpn.</p>
 <p>- 💬 Ask me about Linux, I am fascinated by it.</p>
 <p>- 📫 How to reach me: ochiengphillip84@gmail.com</p>
 <p>- ⚡ Fun fact: Bleach is the best anime.
 Change my mind.</p>